Top 7 call centre scheduling best practices

-Giving the support team visibility over the activities and shifts of fellow surfers and managers improves customer support, increases team rapport, and leads to happier managers and surfers.
+Giving the support team visibility of your call centre schedule template enables them to track the activities and shifts of fellow surfers and managers.
+Thus, it ensures improvement in customer support, increases team rapport, and leads to happier managers and surfers.

-“Giving the Team visibility into others’ schedules saves us time, makes us more efficient and ensures a smoother operation.”
+“Giving the Team visibility into others’ schedules saves us time, makes us more efficient, and ensures a smoother operation.”

 Implement contact centre scheduling software

 The final call centre scheduling best practice is leveraging a call centre scheduling software that best fits your business needs.

 Many contact centres still use spreadsheets to schedule their surfers.
 But that becomes challenging once you have different shift patterns, multiple daily activities, shift swapping, shift rotations, and changing demand levels throughout the day.